pmndrs/suspend-react/readme.md

 npm install suspend-react
 ```

 This library integrates your async ops into React suspense.
-Pending- and Error-states are handled at the parental level which frees individual components from that burden and allows you to orchestrate them.
-The individual component functions similar to async/await in Javascript.
+Pending- and error-states are handled at the parental level which frees the individual component from that burden and allows for better orchestration.
+Think of it as async/await for components. **Works in all React versions >= 16.6**.

-- Chain your operations synchronously
-- No useEffect/setState hassle
-- No checking for the presence of your data
-- **All React versions >= 16.6**

 ```jsx
 import { Suspense } from 'react'